swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 }
 ```

-Notice that calling an isolated method from an initializer with a `nonisolated self` is permitted, provided that it is an `async` initializer.
-That call is considered a nonisolated use, i.e., it's the first use of `self` other than to access a stored property, so `self` is treated as `nonisolated` during that use.
-Afterwards, access to all stored properties within the `init` is lost, just like for the non-async case.
-While this initializer could `await` to read the `Sendable` value of `self.valid`, we have chosen to forbid this.
+Notice that calling an isolated method from an initializer with a `nonisolated self` is permitted, provided that you can `await` the call.
+That call is considered a nonisolated use, i.e., it's the first use of `self` other than to access a stored property.
+Afterwards, access to most stored properties within the `init` is lost, just like for the non-async case.
+Because this initializer is `async`, it could technically `await` to read the `Sendable` value of `self.valid`.
+But, we have chosen to forbid awaited access to stored properties in this situation.
 See the [discussion](#permitting-await-for-property-access-in-nonisolated-self-initializers) in the Alternatives Considerred section for more details.

 **In-depth discussions**